percona/percona-server/doc/source/flexibility/compressed_columns.rst

            b BLOB COLUMN_FORMAT COMPRESSED WITH COMPRESSION_DICTIONARY numbers ) ENGINE=InnoDB;

-Following example shows how to insert a sample of JSON data into the table:
+The following example shows how to insert a sample of JSON data into the table:

 .. code-block:: mysql